ly1998117/MatrixChatGPTVoiceBot/README.md

 # Matrix ChatGPT Voice Bot

-Matrix ChatGPT Voice Bot is a Python GitHub repository that allows users to communicate with an AI chatbot using voice-to-text technologies powered by OpenAI and to generate images by MdJourney.
+Matrix ChatGPT Voice Bot is a Python GitHub repository that allows users to communicate with an AI chatbot using voice-to-text technologies powered by OpenAI and to generate images by Midjourney.
 It uses the GPT-3.5 Turbo model for generating text and engineering the prompts.

 ![img](images/1.png)